RSDKModding/RSDKv3-Decompilation/FAQ.md

 ### Q: How do I set this up?
 A: You can find a tutorial for setting up both the game and mods [here](https://gamebanana.com/tuts/14111).
 Alternatively, opening the decompilation without any game assets present will generate a TXT file containing a brief guide to setting them up.

-### Q: Why is the DLC disabled in release builds and autobuilds?
-A: Long story short, it's to minimize piracy and ensure an extra layer of legal protection for Sonic Mania Plus and Sonic Origins Plus.
-Giving players paid content for free is not the goal of this project.

 ### Q: Why don't some buttons in the menu work?
-A: Buttons like Leaderboards & Achievements require code to be added to support online functionality & menus (though they are still saved in the Udata.bin file), and other buttons like the Controls button in the Blit versions or the Privacy button in the mobile version have no scripts and are instead hardcoded.
-I just didn't feel like going through the effort to decompile all that, since it's not really worth it.
+A: Buttons like Leaderboards & Achievements require code to be added to support online functionality & menus (though they are still saved in the Udata.bin file), and other things like the Controls and Settings menus in the Blit versions or the Privacy button in the mobile version have no scripts and are instead hardcoded.
+It's just not worth decompiling any of that, so just use mods to restore/add menus for them.

 ### Q: The screen is tearing, how do I fix it?
 A: Try turning on VSync in settings.ini.

+### Q: Why is my game is running faster than it's supposed to?
+A: The Retro Engine has all of its engine and game logic tied to the framerate, meaning the faster your refresh rate is, the faster the game runs.
+You can fix this by turning off VSync in settings.ini or by changing your device's refresh rate.

-### Q: I'm on Windows and experiencing issues such as mods not appearing in the mod menu, what's wrong?
+### Q: I'm on Windows and experiencing issues such as crashes or mods not appearing in the mod menu, what's wrong?
-A: A likely reason for this is that you put the decomp in a directory that's managed by OneDrive (Desktop, Downloads, etc).
+A: A likely reason for this is that you put the decomp in a directory in your user folder (Desktop, Downloads, Documents, etc).
 These directories are known to cause issues, so move your decomp installation elsewhere, such as the root of the C drive or another drive.
 If it's still not working, try redownloading and reinstalling the decomp.

 ### Q: I found a bug!
-A: Submit an issue in the issues tab and we _might_ fix it in the master branch.
-Don't expect any major future releases, however.
+A: Submit an issue in the Issues tab and we might fix it.
+Keep in mind that this is a decompilation, so bugs that exist in official releases will most likely not be fixed here.

 # Using Blit/Steam RSDK Files
 ### Q: Why is the titlecard text slightly offset when playing in widescreen?